riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 Some intrinsics are only available if a particular header file is included.
 RISC-V header files that enable intrinsics require the prefix `riscv_` (e.g. `riscv_vector.h` or `riscv_crypto.h`).

-RISC-V specific intrinsics use the common prefix "__riscv_" to avoid namespace collisions.
+RISC-V specific intrinsics use the common prefix `__riscv_` to avoid namespace collisions.

 The intrinsic name describes the functional behaviour of the function.
 In case the functionality can be expressed with a single instruction, the instruction's name (any '.' replaced by '_') is the preferred choice.